Asenovgrad: Cultural and natural sights

 The city is a destination for religious and cultural tourism.
-Its main attractions are the monasteries St. Petka (Света Петка) and Arapov's monastery (Араповски манастир) and St. Kirik (Свети Кирик).
-Around the city there are 5 monasteries, 15 churches and 58 chapels (for which the city earned the nickname "The Little Jerusalem"), also there are historical, ethnographic and paleontological museums and 2 kilometers from the town is Asen's Fortress (Асеновата крепост).
+Its main attractions are the Monastery of St. Petka, Arapovo Monastery and Gorni Voden Monastery.
+Around the city there are 5 monasteries, 15 churches and 58 chapels (for which the city earned the nickname "The Little Jerusalem"), also there are historical, ethnographic and paleontological museums and 2 kilometers from the town is Asen's Fortress.

-Outside of the town is the 40 Springs (40-те извора) hunting and fishing resort.
+Outside of the town is the 40 Springs hunting and fishing resort.
 The climate is very pleasant during the winter and cool in the summer, which made the city and its surroundings very attractive for tourism.
-The southeast portions of the city are noted for tourist destinations and their urban development, including Parakolovo (Параколово) and the 40 Springs complex.
+The southeast portions of the city are noted for tourist destinations and their urban development, including Parakolovo and the 40 Springs complex.

-In the late twentieth century the town was known for one of the first Bulgarian discos, Jumbare (Джумбаре), with 600 seats and a round dancing floor, it was completed in 1977 and was located in the Asenovec (Асеновец) hotel complex, which is full recovering, but the disco no longer exists.
+In the late twentieth century the town was known for one of the first Bulgarian discos, Dzumbare, with 600 seats and a round dancing floor, it was completed in 1977 and was located in the Asenovets hotel complex, which is full recovering, but the disco no longer exists.